Our Committee

 Helena Murchie

-I joined the Hong Kong Singers 14 years 2011 and have been involved in many ways, as a performer, as a musical director, as a keyboard player and also helping out in other ways like Front of House.
+I joined the Hong Kong Singers in 2011 and have been involved in many ways, as a performer, musical director, keyboard player and also helping out in other ways like Front of House.

 For me it’s always about community.
 It has always been such fun working with many different people with an end goal in mind.